usf-cs112-fall2020/usf-cs112-fall2020.github.io/syllabus.md

 Life sometimes (often?) interferes with learning.
 Several exceptions to course policies will be granted **automatically** upon request.
 These exceptions are requested by making a private post on [Piazza]({{ site.data.info.links.piazza.link }}) within the required timeframe.
 See the following sections for additional details.

-### Assignment Extension
+### One-Time Assignment Extension

-You may request to have a 48 hour extension on any participation, quiz, or homework assignment.
+You may request to have a 48 hour extension on any quiz, labs, or projects.
 This request will be automatically granted as long as (1) the assignment is in the appropriate category, (2) the request is made within 48 hours of the assignment deadline, and (3) you have not made any previous extension requests.
-This extension does not cover assignments in other categories, such as exams or projects.
+This extension does not cover assignments in other categories, such as exams or final coding interview.
+Note that you can use this only once during the semester.

-### Attendance Waiver

-You may request to have your attendance waived for any lecture that does not have a scheduled exam or retake.
-The waiver will be automatically granted if (1) it is made within 48 hours of the missed lecture, (2) there is not an exam or retake scheduled that day, and (3) you have not made any previous attendance waiver requests.

-### Extra Credit Request

-You may request one extra credit/makeup opportunity for assignments in the participation, homework, or project categories.
-You may earn up to 50% of the amount of points missed on that assignment.
-For example, suppose you earned 70 out of 100 points on an assignment, you can request an extra credit opportunity to make up 15 points.
-There is no time limit on when this request may be made.

-Only one request per semester will be automatically approved; choose wisely to maximize the impact on the final grade.
-Extra credit requests may not be made for quizzes or exams.

 ### Regret Clause